pattern

 Ex: Rumors of an affair disquieted their relationship .Les rumeurs d'une liaison ont **inquiété** leur relation.

-a state of mental unrest and anxiety
+a state of unease, anxiety, or mental unrest

 inquiétude